tarcisiojr/simple-xml-reader/README.md

     "children": [{ children nodes ,,,}]
   }
 ```
-If you have a huge XML with many nodes and you don't need the relationsheep beetween then, you can transform the creted element after the creation.
-With this strategy is useful to avoid too memory consuption, when you must have a huge elements.
-See de example:
+If you have a very large XML file with many nodes and do not need the relationship between them, you can modify the object created after creation to remove the relationship between the child and parent nodes.
+This strategy is useful for avoiding excessive memory consumption.
+See the example below that removes the links between the nodes:

 ```javascript
 ...